beluganos/beluganos/doc/feature-snmp.md

 ### SNMP trap

 When `ifOperStatus` changed, you can get trap notification by Beluganos.

-#### Beluganos's settings

 You may configure IP address of trap receiver by editing the files.

 ```
 $ vi /etc/beluganos/snmpproxyd.yaml